Some of the most serious illnesses in pets are also the most

 Bordetella

 Bordetella infects your dog’s respiratory system and is typically transmitted among dogs in boarding facilities and other communal spaces.
-The vaccine should be administered as one of your dog’s first puppy shots at their first visit to Wishing Well.
+The vaccine should be administered as one of your dog’s first puppy shots.
 The initial dose is provided intranasally with a secondary injectable dose three to four weeks later.
-Later doses will switch between intranasal and injectable administration.

 Leptospirosis